Committee Descriptions

 The committee seeks to make the atrium a place of beauty by having a constant supply of fresh flowers or plants on the reception desk and placed on the various tables in the atrium.
 In addition to the arrangements supplied by residents, sometimes funeral arrangements are broken into smaller bouquets and displayed in areas where they will be most appreciated.
 During 2006-2007 we have had more flower displays in the atrium than last and the committee is thrilled that 30 different residents have contributed plants or flower arrangements for the atrium. -updated 12/08-

-Link to the Bird Club Page
+Link to the Birders' Page

-The Bird Club is among the groups that meet to form the Nature Coordinating Committee
+Medford Leas Birders is among the groups that meet to form the Nature Coordinating Committee

 2. Hold meetings once a month which are open to all residents from September to the following June.